 You can make your own rivets: Just cut off small pieces of wire.
 They don’t need a preshaped rivet head.
 Any cutting pliers do the job, but small bolt cutters work smoothly.
 Furthermore, you could modify these for cuttings rings.

 You can modify these and drill in divots for riveting.
 With groove pliers, you can open the jaws wide enough to get access.
 This one in particular has enough flat area in the jaws.
 If you can, cut off all the front of the jaws and make the divots close to the axis.
 To be honest it’s very tricky to make good riveting pliers.
 Here is the shortcut: Buy Ironskin riveting pliers.

 Modern Toolset for Punching

 This set is great fun to experiment with different rings.
 It is actually designed to punch holes into metal.
-The smallest punch roughly fits the size for rivet holes.
-Yet it’s real value enfolds if you modify the exchangeable parts for setting rivets.
+The smallest punch roughly fits the size of rivet holes.
+Yet its real value enfolds if you modify the exchangeable parts for setting rivets.
 It’s not enough for flattening.

 Hole Punch Pliers for the Rivet Hole

 Some people take these for punching the rivet hole.
 The diameters fit well for holes of 1.25mm or 1.5mm.
 Choose it slightly bigger than the wire that you are cutting rivets from.
 Don’t expect this to work just by squeezing.
 You probably have to strike the punch part as well.

 If you’re into metal shaping like making plate armor gauntlets, helmets and there like, this is a great playground for you.
 Regarding chainmail, the tiny anvil is useful for reshaping rings.